 It is, therefore, important to pick wisely any spa treatments you choose.
 Consider how the procedure will impact your immediate health and wellbeing and whether the benefits outweigh the costs.
 Seek therapeutic and non-superficial treatments, like massage therapy, as much as possible, as these work to directly alleviate stress from your body.
 An example of a good therapeutic spa treatment that many people in the Western world are not familiar with is rock bathing.

 What is Rock Bathing?

 The original name for rock bathing is Ganban’yoku, and it comes from Japan as the term for a popular form of hot stone or bedrock spa.
-What it involves is laying down on a body-sized heated rock such as granite or black silica.
-The flat rock bed below you is heated, as well as the room you are in to appropriate temperatures for various health benefits.
+It involves laying down on a body-sized heated rock, such as granite or black Silica.
+Both the flat rock bed below you and the room you are in are heated to specific temperatures for various health benefits.
 A small number of bedrock spas have opened throughout North America during the last two decades, and some use stone beds made of black silica stone, which is exclusively found in Hokkaido, Japan.

 All of the above benefits of the rock, along with a heated environment, as is the case with rock bathing, offer even more health benefits that extend to our physical, mental and emotional health.

-Personal Rock Bathing Experience
+My Personal Rock Bathing Experience